alexei-osipov/signalFilterTest/README.md

 	}
 ```

-The following pseudo-code illustrates how you filter may be used:
+The following pseudo-code illustrates how your filter could be used:
 ```java
 	Filter frequencyFilter = new YourFilter(N);
 	while (true) {